 A private attorney can provide personalized services to parents.
 They can give as much time to a case as is necessary to do an effective job.
 The biggest drawback is expense.
 A private attorney will charge for the time required for personal interviews, telephone calls, legal research, court appearances, and the preparation of pleadings.
-If the custodial parent cannot afford an attorney, the noncustodial parent may be ordered to pay reasonable attorney fees and court costs.
-However, it is up to the judge to decide how much, if any, of the legal fees the noncustodial parent may be ordered to pay.
+If the person receiving support cannot afford an attorney, the person paying support may be ordered to pay reasonable attorney fees and court costs.
+However, it is up to the judge to decide how much, if any, of the legal fees the person paying support may be ordered to pay.

 If, at any time, you retain a private attorney to enforce or modify the child support obligation, you must notify this office immediately and serve us a copy of any action to modify, and also within 15 calendar days of its issuance, a copy of the new order.
 We will not duplicate efforts or enforcement actions on your behalf.
 You must notify us in writing of your intent to file an enforcement action 30 days prior to doing so and we must either notify you in writing in 30 days after receiving your notice of our consent or objection to that action.
 We will not object unless we are engaging in an on-going enforcement action or investigation.
 You must notify us within 10 days of any change in custody, whether permanent or temporary.